 Also, did you know Curious Appetite offers Progressive Dining Crawls of Florence?
 This “movable feast” is a great way to try several eateries in one night while zoning in on specialties and hanging with awesome people.

 In your Florence food trust,

 Like that?
-Be sure to follow along on Instagram (and all the social medias like facebook) and share your feedback on my food recommendations by commenting below!
+Follow along on Instagram (and all the social medias like facebook) for live tips and share your feedback on my food recommendations by commenting below!
 Buon appetito!